Co-Director and Physiotherapist Whangamata

 Registered Nurse Tauranga

-Frances is a Registered Nurse, having qualified in Scotland in 1986.
-She has worked in a variety of specialities over the years, including lecturing for four years after receipt of her Bachelors degree in Nurse Education in 1992.
+Frances is a registered nurse, having qualified in Scotland in 1986.
+She has worked in a variety of specialties over the years, including lecturing for four years after gaining her Bachelors degree in Nurse Education in 1992.
 Since 2005 she has been working in assessment and rehabilitation with a special interest in serious injury, in particular spinal cord injury.

-Jenny has been a Registered Nurse for over 30 years and has worked in many fields of nursing.
-She currently specialises in teaching clients individualised breathing programmes which is backed by research that correct breathing patterns can have a major impact on our body systems and overall wellbeing.
+Jenny has been a registered nurse for over 30 years and has worked in many fields of nursing. he currently specialises in teaching clients individualised breathing programmes which is backed by research that correct breathing patterns can have a major impact on our body systems and overall wellbeing.
 Jenny also specialises in working with people who have experienced sexual assault.

 Sports Physician Tauranga